liwuguibo/ADS-Learn-Note/README.md

 Based on ADS2024.

+Each folder contains one compressed file and each compressed file is a workspace after unzip.

 **This repo is not a note on Google Ads or Facebook Ads, it is a note on Advanced Design System, which is an EDA tool.**

 **Before using these simulation files, please check the textbooks below.**